DhuhaAhmad/Courses-website/README.md

 ## Future plan

-- Adding search feature, to be able the user to search for any course.
+- Adding search feature, to able the user to search for any course.
 - Able to watch Live videos
 - Adding comments